Anthropology Magazine

 Professor Talking Points

 • Anthropology is the study of the development of human biology, language, material objects, society, and culture.
-The four fields of anthropology are archaeology, biological anthropology, cultural anthropology, and linguistic anthropology.
+Discuss with students the four fields of anthropology: archaeology, biological anthropology, cultural anthropology, and linguistic anthropology.

-• Modern anthropology has its roots in 18th-century Europe as part of the cultural movement to advance knowledge and reason to help European societies develop.
+• Modern anthropology has its roots in 18th-century Europe, as part of the cultural movement to advance knowledge and reason.
+Lead a discussion about the history of the science.

-• Like in many other fields of science, theories that were once considered sound or the definitive conclusion on a subject have changed or even been rejected as anthropologists gain more and more information.
-Anthropology is continually evolving.
+• Explore how anthropology, as in other sciences, is continually evolving, and anthropological theories that were once considered sound have changed or been rejected as anthropologists gain more information.

-• In 1925, Mead traveled to American Samoa to explore how culture and biology impacted the experience of adolescence.
-She sought to discover if the experience there was as traumatic and stressful as it was for adolescents in the United States or whether a different culture would shape the experience.
+• In 1925, Mead traveled to American Samoa to explore how culture and biology can impact the experience of adolescence.
+Discuss with students how she sought to discover if adolescence was as traumatic and stressful there as it was in the United States or whether it is culture that shapes the experience.

 Academic Articles